Spookfox

 • spookfox-js-injection-eval

-spookfox-js-injection-eval is a byte-compiled Lisp function in ‘spookfox-js-injection.el’.
+spookfox-js-injection-eval is a Lisp closure in ‘/mnt/data/channi-documents/work/spookfox/lisp/apps/spookfox-js-injection.el’.

-(spookfox-js-injection-eval JS &optional (CONTEXT 'background))
+(spookfox-js-injection-eval JS &optional (CONTEXT 'background) (SELECT-TAB-P nil))

 Evaluate JS in CONTEXT.
 Return the result of evaluation.